What Is a Credit Score? Everything Beginners Need to Know

 Source: FICO scoring model.
 VantageScore uses similar factors with slightly different weighting.

-Understanding these five factors doesn’t just explain the number.
-It shows you exactly where to focus your energy if you want to change it.
+Understanding these five factors does more than explain the number.
+It shows you where to focus if you want to improve your credit score over time.

 Why Your Credit Score Matters More Than You Think